angelo148/email-automation/README.md

-# MailFlow — smart email automation
+# MailFlow — email automation

-Built on the supplied `New WinRAR ZIP archive(3).zip` project.
-Python/FastAPI, Microsoft Graph, SQLite, and the existing Excel recipient picker.
+MailFlow uses FastAPI, Microsoft Graph, SQLite, and an Excel-based recipient picker.

 ## What is included

 - Gmail-style mailbox, opening to Inbox, with Inbox / Outbox / Sent / Drafts / Trash.
-- Compose at the bottom right.
-The existing grouped recipient picker, select/unselect controls, disabled unavailable routes, To/CC separation, fixed sender, content validation, and preview are retained.
+- Compose includes a grouped recipient picker, selection controls, disabled unavailable routes, To/CC routing, a fixed sender, content validation, and a preview.
+Each selected company receives a separate email.
 - Send now, Schedule, and Save as draft at the bottom right of Compose.
 Every action has a confirmation preview; incomplete drafts can be saved.
 - One-time, daily, weekly, and monthly schedules; adjustable interval, IANA timezone, and optional end date.
 - Persistent drafts with edit conflict detection; persistent queue with per-route progress and a single scheduler owner.